thewoodfish/samaritan-db/README.md

     ```
         500 InternalServerError:
-            - failed to create database
+            - Failed to create database

         409 Conflict:
             - The database already exists